 Each person drinks wine for different reasons.

-On the other hand, newbies may not appreciate the nuances of production enough to buy expensive wines.
+But newbies may not appreciate the production process enough to buy expensive wines.
 If this is your target market, you would be better off selling low- to mid-priced brands.
 This affordable brand position contrasts the one above.

 The goal of positioning is to align your brand and ideal target market.

 Most people are familiar with the visual aspects of a brand identity.
 For wineries, these visuals include a logo, colors, bottle, and label.
 Typography (fonts) is another visual component.

 A brand identity is like your business’s dress code.
 Whether or not we are aware of it, the way someone dresses influences our opinion of them.
 Likewise, brand visuals have a similar impact on a business.

 For example, a traditional brand might incorporate minimalist colors and serif fonts.
 But modern, casual brands may use bold colors and sans-serif fonts.

 Packaging and labels are one of the most prominent elements of winery branding.
 There are others, such as whether the bottle is a cork or screw-top and the varieties you sell.

 Your brand story encourages people to follow along and get involved with your mission.
 A good story makes your brand relatable and memorable.
 Authenticity is the key to crafting an interesting brand story.